stefaanc/stefaanc.github.io/_posts/2020-02-15-the-terraform-resource-lifecycle.md

 2. It will look for differences between its state-file and its configuration-files, to make a plan.

-3. It will apply the plan by creating, updating or destroying resources,
+3. It will apply the plan by creating, updating or deleting resources,

 4. Finally, it will refresh its state-file with the information from the updated infrastructure.